changetocoding/CSharpTraining/Lesson06-ExtensionMethodsMoreLinq_MoneyboxReview.md

 10. Why are strings immutable
 11. What is diff beyween GetType(), is and typeof()
 12. How is a dictionary implemented
 13. What is the Equals/hashcode contract.
-Aka why are the equals() and hashcode() important on every method and important.
+Aka why are the equals() and hashcode() important on every class and important in dictionary.
 14. What happens when there is a collision in a dictionary
 15. What is a constructor.
 Write code for an example
 16. What is the difference between method overloading and overriding.
 Give an example of each